michaelokoroike/Python/Languages/Python/Coursera_Python_for_Data_Science_AI_&_Development/Module_4/Notes.md

   - Example: with open("/resources/data/Example1.txt","w") as file1: file1.write("This is line A"); file1.write("This is line B")
   - Example: with open("/resources/data/Example1.txt","a") as file1: file1.write("This is line A"); file1.write("This is line B")
     - This just writes to the existing file
+- __Note: Lab answers are incorrect; they are my first answer, compared to the actual solution to see what I'm not understanding__